ruben2020/codequery4vscode/README.md

 ![Command Palette](media/commandpalette2.png)

 Next, it will show you a quickpick menu with a list of possible search types.
-In this example, we select "1: Symbol".
+In this example, we select `1: Symbol`.

 ![Search type selection](media/searchtypeselection.png)

 Next, it will show you an inputbox, where you can type a search phrase.
-In this example, we typed "fileviewer".
+In this example, we typed `fileviewer` for fuzzy search.
 Then press Enter.

+For exact string search (including case sensitive), please enclose the search term in quotes like this: `"fileviewer"`.

 ![Search inputbox](media/inputbox.png)